wenlzhang/obsidian-task-chat/docs/TASK_INDEXING.md

 - [Filtering Guide](FILTERING.md) - Learn about task filtering and exclusions
 - [Settings Guide](SETTINGS_GUIDE.md) - Complete plugin settings reference
 - [README](../README.md) - Plugin overview and features

-## Feedback

-Found an issue or have a suggestion?
-[Open an issue on GitHub](https://github.com/wenlzhang/obsidian-task-chat/issues).